 C84 reads these account sensor reports via specialized software.
 This is an essentially automated process, similar to the analysis of RSS feeds.
 As soon as a reference to a software/hardware component relevant to our plans appears – the more detailed examination for content quality and relevance is carried out by a human.

-Overexposure and Cybersecurity
+Overexposure and Corporate Blogging

 Mandatory updates for devices and software are just as necessary as consistent user training.
 If a capable attacker really sets his mind to it, he will get into your system.
 There are always vulnerabilities.
 New patches create new vulnerabilities.
 Meanwhile, there are vulnerabilities in hardware.
 The only solution then is often to throw the product away.